sameersaeed/cri-tools/docs/crictl.md

 `crictl` provides a CLI for CRI-compatible container runtimes.
 This allows the CRI runtime developers to debug their runtime without needing to set up Kubernetes components.

-`crictl` has been GA since `v1.11.0` and is currently under active development.
+`crictl` has been in General Availability (GA) since `v1.11.0` and is currently under active development.
 It is hosted at the [cri-tools](https://github.com/kubernetes-sigs/cri-tools) repository.
 We encourage the CRI developers to report bugs or help extend the coverage by adding more functionalities.

 The tool expects JSON or YAML encoded files as input and passes them to the corresponding container runtime using the [CRI API protocol](/vendor/k8s.io/cri-api/pkg/apis/runtime/v1/api.proto).

+## Prerequisites

+Before using `crictl`, please ensure you have installed and set up [containerd](github.com/containerd/containerd/blob/a448047386476027f96c005485ad5639473a5e48/docs/getting-started.md#installing-containerd) and [cni](github.com/containernetworking/cni?tab=readme-ov-file#running-the-plugins) on your system.

 ## Install crictl